localstack/snowflake-docs/content/en/user-guide/integrations/pulumi/index.md

 [Pulumi](https://pulumi.com/) is an Infrastructure-as-Code (IaC) framework that allows you to define and provision infrastructure using familiar programming languages.
 Pulumi supports a wide range of cloud providers and services, including AWS, Azure, Google Cloud, and more.

 LocalStack Snowflake emulator supports Pulumi, allowing you to define and provision Snowflake resources using the same commands and syntax as the Snowflake service.
-You can use Pulumi to create, update, and delete Snowflake resources locally, such as databases, schemas, tables, and stages.
+You can use Pulumi to create, update, and delete Snowflake resources locally, such as databases, schemas, tables, stages, and more.

 ## Configuring Pulumi